apache/druid/docs/configuration/index.md

 |`druid.ingestion.uri.allowPrefixList`|List of URIs|Allowed uris from which ingestion will be allowed.
 Only one of allowPrefixList or denyPrefixList can be set.|empty list|
 |`druid.ingestion.uri.denyPrefixList`|List of URIs|Blacklisted uris from which ingestion will NOT be allowed.
 Only one of allowPrefixList or denyPrefixList can be set. |empty list|

+`allowPrefixList` and `denyPrefixList` only apply to following ingestion sources - local disk, http, s3, gcs, azure, cloudfiles.

+Using `allowPrefixList` offers more higher security than `denyPrefixList`.
+Prefix matching works by matching prefix of the URI isntead of exact path boundaries. e.g.  `http://example.com/f` will match `http://example.com/foo` and `http://example.com/f/b` both.

 #### Query Configurations